Guidelines in PDF form can be downloaded here.

-An honors thesis should demonstrate the student’s capacity for quality research and should give evidence of mastery of the material in a field.
+An Honors Thesis should demonstrate the student’s capacity for quality research and should give evidence of mastery of the material in a field.
 Topics should be framed in terms of a question to be asked, a problem to be explored, or a hypothesis to be tested.
 This is required as part of the Prospectus that all students submit, and faculty readers review and sign.
 (Please see the Prospectus form.)
 The thesis should show comprehensive awareness of what scholars or relevant experts are saying and have said about the subject.
-The Honors Thesis is the culminating experience for honors students, and as such we expect students to aim high in formulating thesis proposals.
+The Honors Thesis is the culminating experience for Honors students, and as such we expect students to aim high in formulating thesis proposals.

 It is impossible to give a fixed rule about the length of an Honors Thesis, since modes of discourse vary from discipline to discipline.
 Students should discuss the expected length of a thesis with their first and second readers.
-To give some idea of what is expected, in the more discursive fields (in the humanities, for instance), a reasonable length for an honors thesis is 50-60 pages, exclusive of notes and bibliography.
-An honors thesis should demonstrate in a manner appropriate to its field the equivalent of roughly two semesters’ worth of major course projects.
+To give some idea of what is expected, in the more discursive fields (in the humanities, for instance), a reasonable length for an Honors Thesis is 50-60 pages, exclusive of notes and bibliography.
+An Honors Thesis should demonstrate in a manner appropriate to its field the equivalent of roughly two semesters’ worth of major course projects.

-Students may write honors theses only for departments in which they are majoring.
-The eligibility requirement for the honors thesis is an overall GPA of 3.4, and a GPA of 3.5 in the major for which the student is writing for honors.
+Students may write Honors Theses only for departments in which they are majoring.
+The eligibility requirement for the Honors Thesis is an overall GPA of 3.4, and a GPA of 3.5 in the major for which the student is writing for honors.

 Students register for the Honors Theses in their major department, using course number 4990 in the fall and 5000 in the spring.
 Students who are writing theses in two major departments register for 4990 in one department and 5000 in the other.

-Each honors thesis must be prepared in conformity with the Tulane University Honors Thesis Style Sheet available under the Materials tab.
+Each Honors Thesis must be prepared in conformity with the Tulane University Honors Thesis Style Sheet available under the Materials tab.
 Copies are also available in the Honors Program office (105 Hebert Hall).

 Please note: While it is the nature of extended research projects to have periods of greater and lesser activity, students may not choose to defer all the work on the thesis to the second semester.
-The Honors Thesis is a two-semester graded course and student should normally aim to do roughly the same amount of work on their projects in each semester.
+The Honors Thesis is a two-semester graded course and students should normally aim to do roughly the same amount of work on their projects in each semester.
 Also, students writing theses in two majors should think of their projects as one project for two majors and so should assume that work in each semester is fulfilling the expectations of both semesters.
 For example, a student writing in Economics and Math should NOT plan to work on the Economics side of the thesis in one semester, and the Math side in the other: the student should work with readers from both majors throughout the academic year.

 A student may decide to terminate a thesis before it is completed, or the thesis director may decide that the student cannot complete the thesis in a satisfactory manner by the stated deadline.
 If this occurs before a final copy is submitted and before the student stands for the oral examination, two options exist as to credit and grades: